 - Eat a nutritious diet with fresh fruits and vegetables, lean sources of protein, and healthy fats like avocado and nuts.
 Avoid refined sugars and processed foods.

-- Rest as much as possible.
+- Give yourself time to rest and relax.
 Stress and fatigue can trigger acne outbreaks.

 - Change your pillowcases and towels often.

 - Avoid touching your face, which can introduce bacteria.

 - Wash your hair regularly, particularly if it’s oily, and try to keep it off your face.

 - If you wear makeup, use oil-free products labeled “non-comedogenic” or “non-acnegenic.”
 Mare sure to wash off your makeup before going to bed.

 - Always consult with your doctor before using over-the-counter treatments.
 Some ingredients in common skincare products, like salicylic acid and Vitamin A, may not be safe to use during pregnancy.

 For more information on what skin changes you can expect during your pregnancy, check out this content: